thibaultduponchelle/perlres/README.md

 # :rocket: Develop with Perl
 ## :arrow_down: Install CPAN modules
 The **modern way** consists to use [cpanm](https://metacpan.org/pod/distribution/App-cpanminus/bin/cpanm) (cpanminus).
-The toot is able to get the requested module and resolve dependencies.
+The tool is able to get the requested module and resolve dependencies.
 For instance, to install the excellent module [XML::LibXML](https://metacpan.org/pod/XML::LibXML) from [Shlomif](https://github.com/shlomif) which is a wrapper of [libxml2](http://www.xmlsoft.org/), we can do ``sudo cpanm XML::LibXML``, that produces the following output (truncated) :

 ```bash
 --> Working on XML::LibXML